cityrpg/CityRPG/README.md

 **Args:**
 - exitMsg: The message to display when the menu closes
 - menu: A set of fields containing names for each menu item.
 - functions: The function that will be called corresponding with each name option.
-The %client argument and user input will be respectively passed to this function.
+The following are passed to this function, in order: %client (Client object), %input (User input that triggered this menu option), %id (The active ID for the current menu).
 - menuID: A unique identifier for the menu, for reference elsewhere.
 Generally set to the brick that triggered it.
 - autoClose: (Bool) If set to 'true', the menu will close as soon as the function executes.